ChikaraWakaura/snd-serialmidi/README.md

     $ sudo chmod +x /usr/bin/rpi-source
     $ sudo rpi-source --skip-gcc

-メイクと実行
+Make and run

     $ cd snd-serialmidi
     $ sudo make clean
     $ sudo make
     $ sudo make install

-Raspberry PI 本体のシリアルは /dev/ttyAMA0 です。そのままでは TTL レベルです。
-TTL レベルと RS-232C の電気的変換が必要です。十分に出来る場合は Makefile を
-以下のように変更して下さい。

-元
+The serial of the Raspberry PI is /dev/ttyAMA0.
+It is the TTL level as it is.
+Electrical conversion of TTL level and RS-232C is necessary.
+Please change Makefile as follows if it can do enough.

+original.

     install:
             cp snd-serialmidi.ko $(KERNEL_BASE)/sound/drivers
             depmod -a
             modprobe snd-serialmidi

-変更後
+After change.

     install:
             cp snd-serialmidi.ko $(KERNEL_BASE)/sound/drivers
             depmod -a
             modprobe snd-serialmidi sdev=/dev/ttyAMA0

-外部 MIDI 音源 HOST スイッチ PC-2 確認、外部 MIDI 音源シリアルケーブル接続確認、
-シリアルケーブルと USB シリアルコンバータの接続確認後、USB ポートへ差します。
+External MIDI sound source HOST switch PC-2 confirmation, external MIDI sound source Serial cable connection check, After confirming the connection of the serial cable and the USB serial converter, plug it into the USB port.

-dmesg または tail -5 /var/log/syslog で ko ロード確認が出来ます。
+You can check ko load in dmesg or tail -5 /var/log/syslog.
-taints kernel. は全無視で(笑)
+Taints kernel. is all ignorant.

     $ dmesg
     [  114.594564] snd_serialmidi: loading out-of-tree module taints kernel.

-/dev/ttyUSB0 存在確認
+/dev/ttyUSB0 existence confirmation.

     $ ls -al /dev/ttyUSB0
     crw-rw---- 1 root dialout 188, 0 Dec 25 21:33 /dev/ttyUSB0

-RTS(RS) / DTR(ER) の ON 確認は以下の画像でご了承下さい。
+Please confirm RTS (RS) / DTR (ER) ON check in the image below.
 ![RTS-DTR確認](/img/P_20181223_202618.jpg)

-MIDI ポート確認
+MIDI port confirmation.

     $ amidi -l
     Dir Device    Name